List of DC Comics characters: C: Frankie Carbone

-Frankie "Angel" Carbone is a character appearing in Batman: The Long Halloween (December 1996).
+Frankie Carbone is a fictional character appearing in American comic books published by DC Comics.

-Frankie Carbone is a mobster who works for Maroni family.
-At some point, he was assaulted and defeated by Batman and later killed by serial killer Holiday.
+Frankie Carbone is a mobster who works for Sal Maroni and his family.

 Frankie Carbone in other media

-Frankie appears in Gotham, portrayed by Danny Mastrogiorgio.
-He is the second-in-command to Sal Maroni, knowing each other for over 20 years.
-Debuting in "Arkham", he goes to investigate the stolen money in Bamonte's restaurant, finding Oswald Cobblepot inside the freezer, holding the bag containing Maroni's money.
-After telling own story, Cobblepot is accepted by Maroni to become a restaurant manager.
-Carbone begins to despise him for his rise in Maroni crime family.
-During the conflict between Maroni and Falcone (caused by Oswald's appearance in GCPD), he and Oswald go to wipe out Nikolai and his men in the storage.
-Frankie then tries to kill him with own men, unaware that they were already bought by Oswald, the latter despising him for his love of money and not a power and respect, ultimately killing him.
+Frankie Carbone appears in Gotham, portrayed by Danny Mastrogiorgio.
+This version is a close friend of and second-in-command to Sal Maroni who is later killed by Oswald Cobblepot.

 Carcharo

 Carcharo is a fictional character appearing in American comic books published by DC Comics.

-When Doctor Love experimented on the unborn children of Maria Montez and her sister, the experiments gave the child of Maria's sister shark-like characteristics.
+He is a member of Helix and cousin of the second Wildcat who was experimented on as a child and transformed into a shark hybrid.
+Maria Montez and her sister, the experiments gave the child of Maria's sister shark-like characteristics.
 After a drowning attempt by his mother, Carcharo survived in the oceans where he gained the ability to control sharks.

 Carcharo in other media

 Carcharo appears in the Stargirl episode "Frenemies – Chapter Eight: Infinity Inc. Part Two".
 This version is a patient at the Helix Institute for Youth Rehabilitation.